The Dark Knight Strikes Again

-The Dark Knight Strikes Again, also known as Batman: The Dark Knight Strikes Again and DK2, is a 2001–2002 DC Comics three-issue limited series comic book written and illustrated by Frank Miller and colored by Lynn Varley, featuring the fictional superhero Batman.
+The Dark Knight Strikes Again, also known as Batman: The Dark Knight Strikes Again and DK2, is a 2001–2002 DC Comics three-issue limited series American comic book written and illustrated by Frank Miller and colored by Lynn Varley, featuring the superhero Batman.
 The series is a sequel to Miller's 1986 miniseries The Dark Knight Returns.
-It tells the story of an aged Bruce Wayne who returns from three years in hiding, training his followers and instigating a rebellion against Lex Luthor's dictatorial rule over the United States.
+It tells the story of an aged Bruce Wayne who returns from three years in hiding, training his followers and instigating a rebellion against Lex Luthor and Brainiac's dictatorial rule over the United States.
 The series features an ensemble cast of superheroes including Catgirl, Superman, Wonder Woman, Plastic Man, Green Arrow, The Flash, and the Atom.

+Reception to The Dark Knight Strikes Again was lukewarm, being criticized for its art style, narrative, and themes, and it is widely considered to be an inferior follow-up to The Dark Knight Returns, as well as a less culturally impactful piece in comic book media.

 Overview

 The series was originally published as a three-issue limited series published by DC Comics between November 2001 and July 2002.
 It has since been published as hardcover and paperback one-volume editions and as the Absolute Dark Knight edition with The Dark Knight Returns.
 Like its predecessor, this story takes place in a timeline that is not considered canonical in the current DC Comics continuity.